 Interview With Ethiopian Entrepreneur, Markos Lemma – If the next big thing doesn’t come out of Africa, …

 I kept asking myself, why haven’t I come across Markos since I started blogging and reaching out to other bloggers/innovators in East-Africa?
-Having traveled to Ethiopia on a few occasions and making friends just at the Addis Ababa Bole Airport, I realized my connection with Markos is the just beginning of a discovery on its own.
+Having travelled to Ethiopia on a few occasions and making friends just at the Addis Ababa Bole Airport, I realized my connection with Markos is the just beginning of a discovery on its own.

-We both have passion for Technology, Innovation & Entrepreneurship and using our ideas and skills in changing the dialogue on Ghana, Ethiopia and Africa as a whole.
+We both have a passion for Technology, Innovation & Entrepreneurship and using our ideas and skills in changing the dialogue on Ghana, Ethiopia and Africa as a whole.

 Below is an interview from the eLearning Africa 2013 Report which featured Markos Lemma’s Q&A interview.

 A number of African pioneers and entrepreneurs have ventured towards establishing technology start-up companies and innovation hubs.
-The eLearning Africa Report interviews Markos Lemma co-founder of iceaddis, an innovation hub based in Ethiopia
+The eLearning Africa Report interviews Markos Lemma co-founder of iceAddis, an innovation hub based in Ethiopia